Leptophobia caesia

 Leptophobia caesia, the bluish white, is a butterfly in the family Pieridae.
 The species was first described by Hippolyte Lucas in 1852.
 It is found from Mexico to Ecuador.

-Adults have black markings on the upperside.
-The underside of the hindwings is yellow.
+This butterfly inhabits various environments, including tropical and subtropical forests, and is often seen near rivers and streams.
+Leptophobia caesia is known for its delicate, pale blue to white wings, which provide effective camouflage against predators.
+Its presence contributes to the biodiversity of the regions it inhabits, and it plays a role in pollination, thus supporting the local ecosystems.

-The larvae feed on Podandrogyne pulcherrima.
+The larvae feed on Podandrogyne pulcherrima flowering plants.